cloudmesh-community/book/chapters/cloud/vagrant.md

 * <https://app.vagrantup.com/boxes/search>

 One image we will typically use is Ubuntu 18.04.
-Please note that older version may not be suitable for class and we will not support any questions about them.
+Please note that older versions may not be suitable for class, and we will not support any questions about them.
 This image is located at

 * <https://app.vagrantup.com/ubuntu/boxes/bionic64>